ac101m/autonomous-minecarts/README.md

 The mod implements a mechanism for preventing carts which are moving but not going anywhere (e.g. are on small circular tracks), from loading chunks indefinitely.

-This mechanism works by calculating an exponental moving average of the carts position over time and comparing it to the carts current position.
+This mechanism works by calculating an exponential moving average of the carts position over time and comparing it to the carts current position.
 If the cart stays close to its average position, then it will be considered inactive and will eventually be unloaded as if it were stationary, in accordance with `idleTimeoutTicks`.

 This behavior is controlled by the following configuration options: